 - Other Inmates.

 To find this information, you must do a driving records search.

 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Did you search online or did you have to call the Kandiyohi County courthouse? was the information you recieved correct?
+Did you search online or did you have to call the Kandiyohi County courthouse?
+Was the information you received correct?
 There are many reasons that people search for criminal backgrounds and records, and your story could help other people that are in the same situation.

 Click here to share your story